 My Hotel Zephyr Review

-After a long journey up from Los Angeles on the train (plus a nightmarish taxi ride from Oakland train station), we flopped into our double beds at Hotel Zephyr with great ease.
+After a long journey up from Los Angeles on the train, we flopped into our double beds at Hotel Zephyr with great ease.
 It wasn’t until the morning that we got to grips with our bearings, and we were able to establish just where exactly we were in the heaving metropolis.

 The first real “Oh my gosh we’re in San Francisco!” moment came as we stepped out onto our balcony, looked out across the sea, and saw Alcatraz Island just sitting there.